This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this easy blueberry pie recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small blueberry pie recipe, check out our Leftover Ingredients Recipe Finder.

-• Butter: Use softened butter for the shortbread crust.
-It should be cool to the touch but leave an indentation when pressed.
-Let it sit on the counter for about 30 minutes to soften, or microwave it for 10-15 seconds, being careful not to melt it.
+• Butter: Use softened butter for the crust.
+It should feel cool but give slightly when pressed.
+Let it sit out for 30 minutes or microwave for 10-15 seconds – don’t melt it.

 Save This Recipe!